-The children, parents and coaches alike gathered at FB Fields to kick off the festival and this year’s crop of Jersey’s rising stars trained very hard in preparation for action against some of the highly talented teams visiting from Barking, Erdington & Saltley, Gloucester, Hackney, Newbury, Orpington, Plymouth, Potters Bar, St Albans and Thurrock & Wokingham.
-In fact, some of the visiting clubs had such a great experience last year that they’ve decided to bring two teams along to take part this year.
+About 250 children, parents and coaches alike gathered at FB Fields to kick off the festival on the Sunday morning and this year’s crop of Jersey’s rising stars trained very hard in preparation for action against some of the highly talented teams visiting from across the UK.

 Of course it’s not just about the victories.
-Mark James, Partner at PwC CI commented: “We see the festival as a great example of the quality of work done in youth sport on the Island and it’s fantastic for Jersey’s reputation as a tourism and sporting destination, as well as for the children participating.
+Paul Silcock commented: “We see the festival as a great example of the quality of work done in youth sport on the Island and it’s fantastic for Jersey’s reputation as a tourism and sporting destination, as well as for the children participating.
 It’s encouraging to see them playing well, enjoying their games and making new friends.
 We’re also proud to play a small part helping to embed the right behaviours and attitudes in the young football stars of the future, whilst highlighting some of the excellent work being done in junior football here in Jersey.”

+He added, “We’re really enjoyed witnessing how all these young and energetic football enthusiasts had developed their sporting talent, as well as their self-confidence and teamwork skills, during the week-long festival.”
 Festival organiser, Pat Cullinane, added: “We are immensely grateful for the support from PwC.
 The event is more than just a football festival for the children attending.
-Each year they also go on outings and activities in the afternoons.
-This builds their confidence and gives them opportunities to make new connections and forge new friendships with other teams that last long after they return home.”
+Each year, they also go on outings and activities in the afternoons.
+This builds their confidence and gives them opportunities to make new connections and forge new friendships with other teams that last long after they return home.

-The second ever PwC Charity Cycle Challenge, 'Ride the Nation 2017', is set to reach our shores on 4 and 5 June 2017.
-Its aim this year is to link the 31 PwC UK offices and all 23,000 staff from across the UK network, from Aberdeen to Plymouth and from the Channel Islands to Northern Ireland.
+The second ever PwC Charity Cycle Challenge, 'Ride the Nation 2017', was set to reach our shores on 4 and 5 June 2017.
+Its aim that year was to link the 31 PwC UK offices and all 23,000 staff from across the UK network, from Aberdeen to Plymouth and from the Channel Islands to Northern Ireland.

 Ride the Nation 2015 remains the single largest event of its kind the UK firm has embarked upon, raising over £150,000 for The PwC Foundation and charities local to each and every office in the UK network, with over 700 staff taking part on their bikes with support from all grades of staff in all offices nationwide.